J-Sohi/Android-Target-Shooter/README.md

 This Android app is part of a project for the course Mobile User Interfaces at York University.

-The purpose of this game is to record performance and allow comparision between two control methods.
+The purpose of this game is to record performance and allow comparison between two control methods.
 After a round, results are displayed on screen and recorded in a text file in the "Podcasts" folder of the device.

 ## Practice Mode